 During the sales process, ask to talk to some of their clients (especially if you’re looking for a long-term relationship).
 There is too much noise in the digital world to settle for subpar quality in your marketing.
 Bad work will get overlooked by your audience.
 Expect high quality.
 In fact, demand it from your agency and freelancer alike.

 Is it a one-time project or something that will need recurring attention?

-Agencies, by design, have a benefit that freelancers, also by design, simply don’t have: a team.
-When you hire a freelancer, you’re dependent upon that individual person’s capacity and longevity.
-Some freelancers are short-term and in between working with teams.
-Some have been freelancers for a long while and have more staying power.
-You should investigate this.
+Agencies, by design, have a benefit that freelancers don’t have: a team.
+When you hire a freelancer, you’re dependent upon that individual’s capacity and longevity.
+Some freelancers are short-term freelancers filling the time between agency jobs.
+Some have been freelancers for a long time and have more staying power.
+Regardless, you should investigate.

 Does your project require a specific specialty or a range of talents?